daoxide/daoxide-osu-setup/osusetup.md

 # Introduction thing or smth

 Hello!
 Since you have made it this far you probably already know the basics from my osu! profile.
 In short for whoever might somehow find this link.
 I enjoy a funky funny rhythm game called osu! and occasionally play competetively in tournaments.
-Anyway here is the basic information for your eyes to look at the consider life choices + the skins I use at the end
+Anyway here is the basic information for your eyes to look at while you consider life choices + the skins I use at the end

 ![2gsnGes](https://github.com/daoxide/daoxide.github.io/assets/147141372/a67afb55-ad7c-4f85-afcc-8f4bf29bbae9)